HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   <figcaption>{{ figure_link(caption="Top used cryptography APIs", sheets_gid="1256054098", sql_file="web_cryptography_api.sql") }}</figcaption>
 </figure>

-Our results show that the function `Crypto.getRandomValues` which lets generate random-number (in cryptographic meaning) is the most widely used one (desktop: 70%, mobile: 68%).
-As Google Analytics uses this function, we believe it has an important effect on the value.
+Our results show that the function `Crypto.getRandomValues` which allows generation of a random number (in a secure, cryptographic sense) is the most widely used one (desktop: 70% and mobile: 68%).
+We believe Google Analytic's use of this function has a major effect on the usage.
 In general, we see that mobile websites perform fewer cryptographic operations, although mobile browsers [fully support](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API#Browser_compatibility) this API.

-Since we perform passive crawling, our results are in this section limited.
-We're not able to identify cases where any interaction is required for functions to be executed.
+<p class="note">It should be noted that, since we perform passive crawling, our results are in this section will be limited by this.
+We're not able to identify cases where any interaction is required for functions to be executed.</p>

 ### Utilizing bot protection services

 According to [Imperva](http://www.imperva.com/blog/bad-bot-report-2020-bad-bots-strike-back), a serious proportion (37%) of the total web traffic belongs to automated programs (so-called bots), and most of them are malicious (24%).
 Bots can be used for phishing, collecting information, exploiting vulnerabilities, DDoS, and many other purposes.
 Using bots is a very interesting technique for attackers and increases especially the success rate of massive attacks.
-That's why it's important to take countermeasures to protect the web resources against malicious bots.
+That's why it is important to take countermeasures to protect the web resources against malicious bots.
 The following figure shows the use of third-party protection services against malicious bots.

 <figure>
   <table>